 Yes, GoDaddy is safe to use.
 GoDaddy secures its servers with enterprise-grade security like all reputable web hosting companies.
-It also includes free SSL for all websites, along with firewall, malware scanning, and a single annual website cleaning session.
+It also offers built-in firewall, malware scanning, and a single annual website cleaning session for all users.

 What is GoDaddy used for?